 It gives staff access to healthcare in the best private facilities.
 They can skip long NHS waiting lists and get the treatment they need to return to work as soon as possible.
 When they don’t have to wait too long for care, your business is less likely to feel the strain of absenteeism.

 Your health is your wealth.
-The employee benefits you offer can go a long way in showing that you care for their general wellbeing.
+The employee benefits you offer can go a long way in showing that you care for their health and wellbeing.
 Supportive employers can boost staff morale and retention rates.

-We’ve already explained how an employee benefits package, which includes Health Insurance, can help retain your staff.
-This also may enable your business to stay ahead of competitors and recruit from a wider talent pool.
+We’ve already explained how an employee benefits package, including Private Medical Insurance, can help retain your staff.
+It may also enable your business to stay ahead of competitors and recruit from a wider talent pool.

 Another benefit of Private Medical Insurance for employees is the flexibility.
-They’ll have access to a range of private facilities and get the medical attention they need at a convenient time.
-Staff can skip those long NHS waiting lists and recover faster!
+They’ll have access to private facilities and get the medical attention they need at a convenient time.
+Staff can skip those long waiting lists and make a full recovery faster!

-They can book GP appointments to better suit their schedules, whether that’s their working hours or childcare responsibilities… Health insurers now offer 24/7 remote GP services, so people can get medical care outside the 9-5.
+They can book GP appointments to suit their schedules, whether that’s their working hours or childcare responsibilities, for example.
+Health insurers now offer 24/7 remote GP services, so people can get medical care outside the traditional 9-5.

-Going private sometimes offers medications and procedures which aren’t available on the NHS.
-Cutting-edge treatment is often too expensive for the NHS, while private care has more scope.
-This is especially true for cancer care as patients may get access to new experimental medicines.
+Going private sometimes means patients receive medications and procedures that aren’t available on the NHS.
+Cutting-edge treatment is often too expensive for the NHS, while private care has more scope and funds.
+This is especially true for cancer care, as patients may get access to new experimental medicines.

-As we’ve highlighted, an employer may feel the strain of several employees off sick at the same time.
+Employers may feel the strain of several employees off sick at the same time.
 For small businesses, this is particularly true.
-While large corporations have the resources to manage if staff are off sick, a small business might not handle it as well.
+While large corporations have the resources to manage multiple absences, a small business might not handle it as well.

-There may not be enough staff to pick up the slack, especially for businesses with only a few employees.
+For instance, there may not be enough staff to pick up the slack.
 Workloads can quickly build up and service levels may drop.

-Employee Health Insurance for small businesses can be set up with as few as three employees.
-Your staff can get a fast diagnosis and treatment, which helps to reduce long periods of absence.
+Small Business Health Insurance can be set up with as few as three employees.
+Your employees can get a fast diagnosis and treatment, which helps to reduce long periods of absence.

 To give you an example of costs, here are some quotes for different levels of cover and group numbers.
 These are the costs per employee per month.